Completed research

 Overall project management: EURICSE

-Funding amount: EUR 5,500 Uni Graz for the Austrian sub-project
+Funding amount: EUR 5,500 University of Graz for the Austrian sub-project

 Duration: June to the end of September 2023 for the Austrian sub-project

-Uni Graz team: Maria Anastasiadis (Inst. f.
+Team University of Graz: Maria Anastasiadis (Inst. f.
+Educ.
 Erziehungs- und Bildungswissenschaft, project management of the Austrian team), Dirk Raith, Andreas Exner (RCE Graz-Styria)

 Cooperation partners of the Austrian sub-project: CIRIEC Spatial Foresight GmbH, EMES International Research Network asbl